What if someone else filed for a similar trademark first?

 I can’t tell you all the reasons why people delay filing a trademark application.
 Perhaps they only recently came up with a new name for their product.
 Maybe they’ve been using a mark for a long time, but never bothered to apply.
 Whatever the reason may be, you might now be thinking of applying.
 There is only one problem.
 Others have already applied for similar trademarks.
 What are your options if you wish to file for a similar trademark?

-Need guidance on registering a trademark?
-Contact US patent and trademark attorney Vic Lin at vlin@icaplaw.com or call (949) 223-9623 to see how we can help you protect your trademark rights.
+Need to register a trademark with an attorney fee guarantee?
+Contact US patent and trademark attorney Vic Lin at vlin@icaplaw.com to see how we can help you protect your trademark rights.

 How do you search for similar trademarks?